-In fact, like a real Treat Actor, Red Team services can assume multiple scenarios to maximize success.
+In fact, like a real threat actor, Red Team services can simulate multiple scenarios to maximize success.

-That way, by choosing the most relevant Threat Actors and Objectives it is possible to define particular Red Team Scenarios that can be found in a real environment.
+By choosing the most relevant Threat Actors and Objectives, it is possible to define particular Red Team Scenarios that can be found in a real environment.
 The following scenarios are only representative examples of what it can be found in a real environment:

 - A competitor using a leaked user account to access sensitive information (patents)

 - An activist trying to exploit a vulnerability to access SCADA infrastructure and perform sabotage activities